 Grade 1-6

 English skills Arabic

-Mathematics Information and communication Technology Quran
+Mathematics Information and communication Technology

 Social Studies Art

-Science Islamic Studies Library
+Science Library

-Drama Personal, Social, Physical Education
+Islamic Studies Personal, Social, Physical Education

-Diama Maker Class
+Drama Engineering and coding

 Performance Assessment.

 Student assessments policy and procedure

 Rand International School uses multiple assessments administered over time to measure student's performance.
 Our purpose of assessing young children is to collect information necessary to make important decisions about their developmental and educational needs.
 Our assessment is an ongoing process that always enhances opportunities for optimal growth, development and learning.
 The process of determining individual developmental and educational needs tailors early childhood education practices and provides a template for setting individual and program goals.